AlexanderKrueger/Portfolio/README.md

 # Portfolio
 ##Caution
-If you plan on running any of the projects that modify files on your computer, as a safety precation, please back up the directory and files that will be modifed by the software. file modifying software:
+If you plan to run any of the projects that modify files on your computer, as a safety precaution, please back up the directory and files that the software will modify.

+File modifying software:
   - Renamer